Why your dog needs a daily dose of MultiVits

 When it comes to your cat’s claws, the question is: to trim or not to trim?
 The idea of it probably fills you with horror.
-Cats are stubborn and wriggly, and most hate being handled for too long.
+Cats can be stubborn and wriggly, and some just do not like being handled for too long.

 Read on to find out why and when cats need their claws trimmed, and discover some of our best tips to make it an easier experience for you both…